What does Nirmata mean?

 What problem does Nirmata solve?

-Nirmata solves these problems by providing a highly scalable, always-on, cloud service that deploys, manages the lifecycle, constantly monitors, and automatically tunes your application.
-In a nutshell, Nirmata provides fully automated multi-cloud application operations & management for enterprise software development teams.
+Nirmata solves these problems by providing a highly scalable, always-on, management that deploys, manages the lifecycle, constantly monitors, and automatically tunes your Kubernetes workloads and clusters.
+In a nutshell, Nirmata provides fully automated multi-cluster and multi-cloud Kubernetes management for enterprise development and operations teams.

 How do I get started with Nirmata?

 You can get started with Nirmata for free via the full-featured 15-day trial.
-All you need is access to a virtual or physical machine that can run Docker containers.
+All you need is access to cloud providers or a node that can run Kubernetes.
 To get started, sign up here.
 For more information on getting started, view our help documents and the getting started video.

 Is Nirmata a PaaS?

 Nirmata offers application deployment and management services, like a Platform-as-a-Service (PaaS).
-However, Nirmata has a fundamentally different architecture than traditional platforms like Pivotal’s Cloud Foundry or Red Hat’s OpenShift.
+However, Nirmata has a fundamentally different architecture than traditional platforms like Red Hat’s OpenShift and Pivotal (now VMware Tanzu).